Aboagye-Akyea/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 102-tree : script to create directories using -p to create parent directories

 # 103-commas : list files in directory separated with commas

+# school.mgc : Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.